svh2811/Traffic-Sign-Recognition/README.md

 ### Future Work

 - Augmenting the dataset with random brightness change
-- Since the model is learning redundant features like, sign board shape, and additional preprocessing step that can be apllied is center the image
+- Since the model is learning redundant features like, sign board shape, an additional preprocessing step that can be apllied is center the image
 - Experiment with a model containing skip connections